apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

 The most common use case is for COMPILER - this allows rules to be loaded from their source form, and includes the runtime engine of course.
 For example, if you wanted to be able to load rules from a drl source you would need: drools-core and the COMPILER jars mentioned above (not xerces, and not xml-apis), and commons-jar-eclipse, core-3.2.
 You will only need optional core jars if you are using those features.

 When building from source, the dependencies are managed by maven.
-In each module, there is a pom.xml file that lists the exact dependencies.
+In each module, there is a pom.xml file that lists the exact dependencies and exact version numbers.
+Even if you use ant to build, the dependencies will be downloaded for you based on those pom.xml files.